quantum-fennec/adaptive-anderson/README.md

 If the build suceeds, the library to be linked will appear in the lib subdirectory.

 For Python programmers, a Cython wrapper for the package is included.
+Run

+		make python

+to compile the wrapper inplace (will be placed in the src directory), or

+		make python_install

+to install the package.